prometheus/statsd_exporter/README.md

 Regular expression matching is significantly slower than glob mapping as all mappings must be tested in order.
 Because of this, **regex mappings are only executed after all glob mappings**.
 In other words, glob mappings take preference over regex matches, irrespective of the order in which they are specified.
+Regular expression matches are always evaluated in order, and the first match wins.

 The metric name can also contain references to regex matches.
 The mapping above could be written as: